Grupo-2-Ironhack-Backend/CRM-DataLayer/README.md

 ## Requirements

-First of all you need to clone the code and include the Access Token that we have sent you so your updates become persistant in a remote repository.
+First of all you need to clone the code and include the Access Token that we have sent you so your updates become persistent in a remote repository.
 The Access Token needs to be pasted in the field 'JAVA_APP_PASSWORD' in the resources/config.properties file.

 After that you have two options to run the code:
 - Option 1: You need to have IntelliJ in your local system to clone this repository and run it.